frab/frab/README.md

 Imagemagick should be easy to install using your OS's preferred package manager (apt-get, yum, brew etc.).

-6) Create (and possibly modify) the database configuration:

-    cp config/database.yml.template config/database.yml
+3) Clone the repository

+    git clone git://github.com/frab/frab.git

+4) cd into the directory:

+    cd frab

-7) Modify settings:
+5) Modify settings:

-Settings are defined via environment variables.
-Frab uses dotenv files to set these variables.
+Settings are defined via environment variables. frab uses dotenv files to set these variables.
 The variables for development mode are set in `.env.development`.
-You can also use .env.local for local overrides.
+You can also use `.env.local` for local overrides.

-8) Create and setup the database

-    rake db:setup

-9) Precompile assets (only needed for production)

-    rake assets:precompile
+6) Run setup

+    bin/setup

 10) Start the server